-Saul Steinberg (1914 -1999) was a masterful artist who relished his engagement with the visual world and postwar society in the American twentieth century.
+Saul Steinberg (1914 -1999) was a masterful artist who relished his engagement with the visual world and post-war society in 20th century America.
 Although best known for his incisive wit and brilliant New Yorker drawings created over six decades, he moved across disciplines with assurance and ease, creating art for all manner of things, from wallpapers and fabrics to public murals, stage sets, and advertisements.
-Never satisfied with the limitations of a single evolving style or approach, he continued to reinvent himself throughout his long and prolific career in his collages, prints, paintings and sculptures which are steeped in modernist styles and influences, filled with humor, and endowed with a fantastical and absurdist streak.
+Never satisfied with the limitations of a single evolving style or approach, he continued to reinvent himself throughout his long and prolific career in his collages, prints, paintings, and sculptures which are steeped in modernist styles and influences, filled with humor, and endowed with a fantastical and absurdist streak.

 Deeply rooted in New York, the artist’s home for fifty-seven years, Steinberg was born in 1914 in a small town in Romania to second and third generation Russian Jewish parents.
 Shortly after his birth the family moved to Bucharest.
 The son of a printer and a bookbinder, Steinberg was raised in what he called “the Turkish delight manner,” in a world where Ottoman and western styles intermingled, and tradition and modernity intersected.
 Sidewalk cafes, neon lights, and car filled streets existed in tandem with horse drawn carts, street peddlers, and apartment courtyards teeming with life.
-In this drawing, entitled Bucharest, 1924 Steinberg renders his father’s print shop in palatial fashion and depicts his 10-year old self in Prussian attire, behind an army regiment and followed by two street vendors, a peasant and a Muslim.
 The Balkans of Steinberg’s youth provided access to a vibrant mixture of cultures, religions, and ethnic influences that would inform his art and establish his interest in the unique qualities of people, places, and things, large and small.

 Steinberg grew up in a Romania dominated by antisemitic nationalism.
 He studied philosophy at the University of Bucharest, and then, in 1933, went to the Politecnico in Milan to pursue architecture.
 That training, along with early work as a cartoonist for the Italian humor newspaper Bertoldo, honed his gift for subtle graphic invention.
-Here is an image of one Steinberg’s drawings for Bertoldo, “starring high-strung [Aunt] Elena,” probably a veiled caricature of Mussolini.
 By 1940, major journals, including American ones like Life and Harper’s Bazaar, also began to publish Steinberg’s art.
-In early 1941 he was forced to go into hiding by antisemitic racial laws in Fascist Italy, and was later arrested, spending a month in a detention camp.
+In early 1941 he was forced to go into hiding due to antisemitic racial laws in Fascist Italy; he was later arrested, spending a month in a detention camp.
 After his release he fled Italy, reaching neutral Portugal in June 1941.
 In Lisbon he managed to get on a boat to America, thanks to a “slightly fake” passport he had doctored, but was refused entry at Ellis Island and deported to Santo Domingo.
 While there, awaiting a United States visa, his work began appearing regularly in The New Yorker.
 The magazine was then in its heyday, publishing leading authors, critics, and humorists, and was famous (as it still is) for its cartoons.
 Steinberg’s unique imagery and style, with its whimsical line and Cubist influences, was instantly popular, and brought his art to vast, loyal audiences at the turn of a page.
 The magazine eventually sponsored him to enter the United States in 1942.

 Illustrations by Saul Steinberg